-In June 29, 2020 Archinect interview with Mónica Ponce de León (the current dean of Princeton University’s School of Architecture) addressed systematic inequality in the profession of architecture, and cited a statistic that in this profession, only 2% of architects are Black.
+In an Interview with Mónica Ponce de León, the current dean of Princeton University’s School of Architecture, she addressed systematic inequality in the profession of architecture and cited a statistic that in this profession, only 2% of architects are Black.

 David Adjaye wanted his students to have nonstandard artistic sensibilities.
 As an example, his oeuvre frequently has connections to traditional African arts and crafts for textural definitions and tectonic patterns.
 His Moscow School of Management also sought to connect cultural heritage through bold massing by utilizing Kazmir Malevich’s Suprematist paintings.
-Although his reach into art to inspire formal gestures play pivotal roles in his designs, Adjaye is a traditional definition of the architect as a master builder: as evidenced by his numerous built projects and from the publication of his book “Form Heft and Material.”
+Although he often reaches into art to inspire his designs, Adjaye is a traditional master builder: as evidenced by his numerous built projects and from the publication of his book “Form Heft and Material.”

 In his Princeton design studio, he took a nurturing perspective toward my concept of framing mundane views of the site with grand tectonic gestures.
 He understood that there was poetry in capturing and celebrating the everyday sights and encouraged me to always consider the human scale and experience of architecture as the driving force in making spaces and forms.